Etna Deck Hockey Rules and Regulations

 Broken sticks - player must immediately drop stick.
 They may elect to go to bench to retrieve a new one, or may get one from a teammate on the rink.

 Injuries - a player who is injured should drop down onto deck surface to signal referee of his injury, unless doing so creates a risk of further injury.
 Play will be stopped by referee and if necessary a substitute player can replace injured player.

 Equipment malfunction ? referee may stop play to correct equipment problem which may affect safety of player, such as a broken or knocked off helmet.
 Clock will be stopped while correction is made.

 Face-offs ?
 Face-offs will be at center rink during start of period or after a goal is scored.
 If goalie holds ball face off will be at closest circle to where ball was stopped.
-If ball leaves play accidentally ball will be placed at closest circle to where ball left playing surface.
+If ball leaves play accidentally between the blue lines ball will be placed at center rink but if it happens in either defensive end it will be placed at the closest circle.
 If after penalty or off-sides, ball will be placed at circle in offending teams zone.
-Face-offs following any other stoppage in play, including three minute bench changes will be at circle closest to area where it was when play stopped.
+Faceoffs following any other stoppage in play, including three minute bench changes will be at circle closest to area where it was when play stopped.

 Etna Deck Hockey is designed for children to have fun and learn the sport of hockey.
 These rules may not cover every situation that may occur at the rink but are written as a guide.
 We ask that coaches and players use common sense and exercise good sportsmanship.
 Any questions or comments can be directed to an Association board member.